JuPlutonic/profiling-masterclass/README.md

 * dont forget about profiling tools with degradation testing

 * add changed 'fast' report builder to Minitest/RSpec and run benchmarking test

+* test MB threshold in PigCI by adding parameter (more days) to the request spec